seamonstr/salesforce-intro/README.md

 This isn't an obvious conclusion to draw if you look at the breadth of their product set, but if you map the major Salesforce products onto the customer lifecycle then it makes a lot of sense:
 ![Salesforce products vs. product lifecycle](https://docs.google.com/drawings/d/e/2PACX-1vQ0DIkP0FPIZGw-82-igAeiaKb4ZdP3o22mZ-kAfhPq0tPYeqmYvKY9p72NLp_Pokt6qP-8P5HdFRXa/pub?w=971&h=545)
 * Sales Cloud **manages sales leads**, right from the first contact through to a closed deal.
 It also *provides analytics* for forecasting sales, and performance managing the sales process and team.
-* Service Cloud **manages the immediate needs of customers**, from connecting them with each other for mutual assistnace through to getting support tickets opened and managed through to closure.
+* Service Cloud **manages the immediate needs of customers**, from connecting them with each other for mutual assistance through to getting support tickets opened and managed through to closure.
 It also manages an in-the-field support force (with scheduling and work-order management), as well as automated monitoring of customer health for early prediction of when service might be needed.
 * Marketing cloud is a **multi-channel marketing product suite that enables communication to all customers no matter where they are on the customer lifecycle**.
 This enables campaigns for
     * Demand and lead generation
     * Lead conversion